BugBountyzip/bugbounty.zip/README.md

 10. **Append** a specific path to entered domains/URLs.
 11. **Rapid-Hand** for faster payload injection.
 12. **Hope** a tool to scan URLs for potential vulnerable parameters, with a focus on OWASP's top 25 vulnerabilities.
+13. **Evidence** a screen recorder with audio and mic support.
+Recordings are saved directly to the user's local machine.

 ## Usage :computer:
 Simply navigate to [BugBounty.zip](https://BugBounty.zip) to start using the tools.